-A major contributor to this synergistic effect of these two antigens may be that both the antigens selectively promoted IgG1 and IgG3 antibody responses in EN subjects although the antibody responses in mouse appear to be largely IgG1, IgG2a, and IgG3.
+A major contributor to this synergistic effect of these two antigens may be that both the antigens selectively promoted IgG1 and IgG3 antibody responses in EN subjects although the antibody responses in mouse appear to be largely IgG1, IgG2a and IgG3.
 Human IgG1 and IgG3 are cytophilic antibodies and can fix complement.
-Both IgG1 and IgG3 can also bind to FcyRI on the surface of various effector cells which, when activated, can potentially kill B. malayi larvae.
-12,14,34,35 Our previous studies show that antibodies in the sera of endemic normal individuals can participate in the killing of B. malayi L3 through an antibody dependent cell cytotoxicity (ADCC) mechanism.
-12,25 Thus the antigen-specific IgG1 and IgG3 subtype of antibodies that we observed against both BmVAL-1 and BmALT-2 in the sera of putatively immune EN subjects may have some functional significance.
-Mouse studies show that IgG1, IgG2a, and IgG3 antibody isotypes were increased following vaccination.
+Both IgG1 and IgG3 can also bind to FcγRI on the surface of various effector cells that when activated can potentially kill B. malayi larvae.^{11,13,33,34} Our previous studies show that antibodies in the sera of endemic normal individuals can participate in the killing of B. malayi L3 through an antibody dependent cell cytotoxicity (ADCC) mechanism.^{11,24} Thus, the antigenspecific IgG1 and IgG3 subtype of antibodies that we observed against both BmVAL-1 and BmALT-2 in the sera of putatively immune EN subjects may have some functional significance.
+Mouse studies show that IgG1, IgG2a and IgG3 antibody isotypes were increased following vaccination.
 The human counterparts of murine IgG subclasses are based on similarities in biological and functional activities.
 Murine IgG2a and IgG2b and human IgG1 and IgG3 share the ability to fix complement and bind to protein antigens, whereas, murine IgG1 and human IgG4 are considered to be similar because of their property of binding to mast cells.
 Murine IgG3 and human IgG2 both recognize predominantly carbohydrate epitopes.
-All mouse subtypes can participate in ADCC.36 Mouse IgG3 and IgG2a immune complexes can bind strongly to FcyRI and trigger receptor mediated responses suggesting that these two isotypes may play a significant role in the vaccine-induced protection against B. malayi.
+All mouse subtypes can participate in ADCC.35 Mouse IgG3 and IgG2a immune complexes can bind strongly to FcγRI and trigger receptor mediated responses36 suggesting that these two isotypes may play a significant role in the vaccine-induced protection against B. malayi.
 Mouse IgG3 however is an early effector molecule of the immune system and appears early in the immune responses independently of T cell help.
-Thus, all three subtypes of IgG antibodies that we observed in vaccinated animals may have a significant role in the vaccine-induced protection in mice.
+Thus, all three subtypes of IgG antibodies that we observed in vaccinated animals may have a significantly role in the vaccine-induced protection in mice.

 BmVAL-1 and BmALT-2 antigen-specific cells were present among the spleen cell population of the immunized animals as demonstrated by the recall responses.
-These cells in response to the antigens secreted IL-4, IL-5, and IFN-γ.
+These cells in response to the antigens secreted IL-4, IL-5 and IFN- γ .
 Thus there was a mixed Th-1/Th2 response elicited in animals vaccinated with heterologous multivalent vaccine.
-Predominantly, the IFN-γ response was a reaction to BmVAL-1, whereas BmALT-2 largely induced an IL-4/IL-5 response.
-In the murine system, gamma interferon produced by Th1 cells induces IgG2a and IgG3 in vitro; IL-4 produced by Th2 selectively stimulates IgG1 and IgE.
+Predominantly the IFN- γ response was in response to BmVAL-1, whereas, BmALT-2 largely induced an IL-4/IL-5 response.
+In the murine system, gamma interferon produced by Th1 cells induces IgG2a and IgG3 in vitro37; interleukin-4 (IL-4) produced by Th2 selectively stimulates IgG1 and IgE.

-In conclusion, results presented in this study show that a multivalent combination of BmVAL-1 and BmALT-2 is an excellent vaccine for lymphatic filariasis caused by B. malayi.
-Since putatively immune EN subjects also carry IgG1 and IgG3 antibodies against BmVAL-1 and BmALT-2, developing this multivalent formulation as a prophylactic vaccine against B. malayi for human and veterinary use has great potential.
+In conclusion, results presented in this study show that a multivalent combination of BmVAL-1 and BmALT-2 is an excellent vaccine for lymphatic filariasis caused by B.

+malayi.
+Since putatively immune EN subjects also carry IgG1 and IgG3 antibodies against BmVAL-1 and BmALT-2 there is a great potential for developing this multivalent formulation as a prophylactic vaccine against B. malayi for human and veterinary use.